dcunited001/dcunited001.github.io/_drafts/2016-06-05-im-not-religious-im-spiritual-3-my-own-beliefs.md

 ethnicity or religion we are part of.

 ## Personal Beliefs

-While I claim that religion is needed because of it's capacity to shape the minds of the next generation, I haven't provided or accepted such a vehicle myself.
-I don't believe humanism is quite capable in this regard and I feel like atheism completely disregards the value of such a vehicle and our need for one.
-However, I don't intend on specifying how such a thing should be constructed for my own belief system, since it is mine and mine alone.

-- religion as ever more important as the foundations of our culture begin to change more and more.

-But as we approach

-Atheism as a basis for laws can be good
-- but also it can be misguided

-## My Beliefs?

 Just wanted to summarize over those, although that list is by no means complete.
 And please let me emphacize: I in no way intend or intended